ektrah/nsec/index.md

 * **Fast** -- libsodium is fast, and cryptographic operations in libsodium never allocate memory on the heap.
 NSec follows libsodium's example and avoids allocations and expensive copies in almost all cases.
-Only methods that return byte arrays or create keys and shared secrets do allocate memory and should therefore be kept outside hot paths.
+Only methods that return byte arrays, keys, or shared secrets do allocate memory and should be kept outside hot paths.

 * **Agile** -- NSec features a simple object model with cryptographic agility in mind.
 All algorithms derive from a small set of base classes.
 This helps writing